httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

   is the same representation as the Priority header field value.

-When the PRIORITY_UPDATE frame applies to a request stream, clients SHOULD provide a Prioritized Stream ID that refers to a stream in the "open", "half-closed (local)", or "idle" state.
-Servers can discard frames where the Prioritized Stream ID refers to a stream in the "half-closed (local)" or "closed" state.
+When the PRIORITY_UPDATE frame applies to a request stream, clients SHOULD provide a prioritized stream ID that refers to a stream in the "open", "half-closed (local)", or "idle" state.
+Servers can discard frames where the prioritized stream ID refers to a stream in the "half-closed (local)" or "closed" state.
 The number of streams that have been prioritized but remain in the "idle" state plus the number of active streams (those in the "open" or either "half-closed" state; see {{Section 5.1.2 of HTTP2}}) MUST NOT exceed